Radley Metzger

-Radley Metzger (also known as Radley Henry Metzger, Radley H. Metzger and by the pseudonyms, "Jake Barnes", "Erich Farina" and "Henry Paris") (January 21, 1929 – March 31, 2017) was an American pioneering filmmaker and film distributor, most noted for popular artistic, adult-oriented films, including Thérèse and Isabelle (1968), Camille 2000 (1969), The Lickerish Quartet (1970), Score (1974), The Private Afternoons of Pamela Mann (1974), The Image (1975), The Opening of Misty Beethoven (1976) and Barbara Broadcast (1977).
+Radley Metzger (January 21, 1929 – March 31, 2017) was an American filmmaker and film distributor, most noted for popular artistic pornographic films, including Thérèse and Isabelle (1968), Camille 2000 (1969), The Lickerish Quartet (1970), Score (1974), The Private Afternoons of Pamela Mann (1974), The Image (1975), The Opening of Misty Beethoven (1976) and Barbara Broadcast (1977).
 According to one film reviewer, Metzger's films, including those made during the Golden Age of Porn (1969–1984), are noted for their "lavish design, witty screenplays, and a penchant for the unusual camera angle".
-Another reviewer noted that his films were "highly artistic — and often cerebral ... and often featured gorgeous cinematography".
 Film and audio works by Metzger have been added to the permanent collection of the Museum of Modern Art (MoMA) in New York City.

 Early life

 Radley Henry Metzger was born on January 21, 1929, on the Grand Concourse in The Bronx, New York City, and was the second son of Jewish parents, Julius and Anne.
-He claimed he found relief from his allergies in movie theaters, especially at the Audubon Ballroom theatre, while growing up.
-Later, Metzger received a B.A. in Dramatic Arts from City College of New York, where he studied with filmmakers Hans Richter and Leo Seltzer.
+He said he found relief from his allergies in movie theaters, especially at the Audubon Ballroom theatre, while growing up.
+Later, Metzger received a B.A. in dramatic arts from City College of New York, where he studied with filmmakers Hans Richter and Leo Seltzer.
 He also studied acting privately with director Harold Clurman.
 During the Korean War, Metzger served in the U. S. Air Force with the 1350th Photographic Group, which interrupted his graduate studies at Columbia University.
 His older brother, now deceased, had become a physician.
 Metzger later married and had a daughter.